Tullet Prebon says FY revenue falls 6 percent

-LONDON British interdealer broker Tullett Prebon TLPR.L said full year revenue fell 6 percent, just behind analysts' expectations, as low market volatility dampened market activity and new regulations for derivatives created uncertainty for clients.
+LONDON, March 4 British interdealer broker Tullett Prebon said full year revenue fell 6 percent, just behind analysts' expectations, as low market volatility dampened market activity and new regulations for derivatives created uncertainty for clients.

-The broker, which matches buyers and sellers of currencies, bonds and swaps, said on Tuesday that revenues for the year ending December 31 were 803.7 million pounds, down from 850.8 million pounds a year earlier.
+The broker, which matches buyers and sellers of currencies, bonds and swaps, said on Tuesday that revenues for the year ending Dec.
+31 were 803.7 million pounds ($1.34 billion), down from 850.8 million pounds a year earlier.

 That compared with a consensus estimate compiled by Tullett for full-year revenue of 807 million pounds.